 "Wow, I've never done this before,'' marveled my friend Mary, looking on as three of us tried futilely to close the lid of the bulging car-top carrier.
 "I've heard about women who do this.''

 We came, we saw, we bought enough to fill every inch of a minivan and a Yakima Space Booster, too.
-Five down comforters filled most of the space right off the bat and then we had to squash in pottery, parkas, candles, shoes and beer.

 Our first stop was LARK Toys, along the Mississippi south of Wabasha.
 This nifty little complex is the home of a magnificent hand-carved carousel, where we hopped atop dragons and flamingos.